lucasresck/lucasresck/README.md

 ### Hi there 👋

-I'm a MSc student in Mathematical Modeling with a BSc degree in Applied Mathematics.
+I'm a MSc student in Mathematical Modeling with a BSc degree in Applied Mathematics, both at [FGV-EMAp](https://emap.fgv.br/en).

 Currently, I do research in the [Visual Data Science Lab research group](https://github.com/visual-ds).
 My main contribution occurs in the areas of machine learning, natural language processing, and machine learning explainability.